Personal relationships of Michael Jackson: Divorce

 Feeling uncomfortable with their arrangement, Rowe asked Jackson for a divorce, which was granted in April 2000.
 Rowe received around $10 million in a settlement, which started with an immediate payment of $1.5 million.
 With the divorce, Rowe gave Jackson full custody rights to Michael Jr. and Paris.
 They concluded that despite coming to the end of married life, they would continue to remain friends.
 In The Michael Jackson Interview: The Footage You Were Never Meant to See, Rowe attempted to explain her relationship with Jackson and their two children:

-"My kids don't call me Mom because I don't want them to.
+My kids don't call me Mom because I don't want them to.
 They're Michael's children.
 It's not that they are not my children, but I had them because I wanted him to be a father.
-People make remarks, 'I can't believe she left her children.'
+People make remarks, "I can't believe she left her children."
 Left them?
 I left my children?
 I did not leave my children.
 My children are with their father, where they are supposed to be.
 I didn't do it to be a mother...
-If he called me tonight and said let's have five more [children], I'd do it in a heartbeat."
+If he called me tonight and said let's have five more [children], I'd do it in a heartbeat.

-Birth of Prince Michael Jackson II
+Birth of third child

 Jackson with his three children in 2006; the eldest two were born by Rowe.

-Following the divorce, Jackson's third child, Prince Michael Jackson II was born on February 21, 2002, was born to an unnamed surrogate mother.
+Following the divorce, Jackson's third child, Prince Michael Jackson II, was born on February 21, 2002, to an unnamed surrogate mother.
 Rowe said that she was not the biological mother of Prince Michael.
 The child was nicknamed "Blanket".
 Jackson stated that the baby was produced through artificial insemination using his own sperm cells.
 He further said that he did not know the mother.

 In 2004, Rowe legally applied for her access to her two children to be reinstated, and subsequently reached an agreement with Jackson two years later.
-Following the singer's death in 2009, his mother Katherine was made the permanent guardian of Prince, Paris, and their half-brother Prince Michael.
+Following Jackson's death in 2009, his mother, Katherine, was made the permanent guardian of Prince, Paris, and their half-brother, Prince Michael.
 In addition, a new custody arrangement was made with Rowe, who had visitation rights with her two children and continued to receive spousal support payments.
 Whether Jackson was the biological father of his three children became a matter of discussion after it was reported that they had "pale skin".
 Jackson stated in 2003 that the children were biologically his.